Theatre Arts and Performance Studies FAQs

 Q: Is your program a conservatory program (BFA) or a liberal arts program (BA)?

 A: USD is itself a liberal arts university and our program reflects that fact.
 We are not a conservatory.

 Q: Will you prepare me to have an acting career in television and film or in the musical theatre?

 A: While we offer classes with such concentrations our program is designed to offer a well-rounded Theatre Arts and Performance Studies education within a liberal arts institution.
 Majors are required to explore a broad range of Theatre Arts and Performance Studies classes in Performance, Scenography, Theatrical Production and Performance Studies.
 The benefits of exploring multiple areas of emphasis are two-fold:

 1. The student is provided with a useful range of translatable skills and competencies.

 2. Students often discover entirely new areas of expertise and interest that lead to fulfilling careers previously unimagined within the Theatre Arts and Performance Studies field.

 Q: Do you have a graduate program in Theatre?

 A: While there is a graduate theatre department that administers a classically-focused acting program, ours is an undergraduate program solely.
 There are many opportunities to crew graduate productions and the occasional opportunity to perform small roles, assistant direct or assistant stage-manage for the graduate program when need arises.
-These opportunities, however, are not guaranteed to any undergraduate Theatre Arts and Performance Studies student and only occur at the discretion and recommendation of the Theatre Arts and Performance Studies Chair.
+These opportunities, however, are not guaranteed to any undergraduate Theatre Arts and Performance Studies student and only occur at the discretion and recommendation of the Theatre Arts and Performance Studies director.